Ram Kishore Shukla

 in government of Madhya Pradesh to government of India.
-He presided over various house committees of legislative assembly of Madhya Pradesh, in several five-year plans.
-First to express his views to start live telecast of meetings of parliament of India & legislative assemblies of republic of India on doordarshan in Commonwealth Parliamentary Association convention in England.
+He presided over various house committees of the legislative assembly of Madhya Pradesh, in several five-year plans.
+First to express his views to start live telecast of the meetings of the parliament of India & the legislative assemblies of republic of India on doordarshan at the Commonwealth Parliamentary Association convention in England.

-During his tenure as cabinet minister for law he started lok adalat sittings in Madhya Pradesh & thereafter received personal appreciations from Prafullachandra Natwarlal Bhagwati for the same.
-He was widely travelled, having visited Soviet Union, England, Japan, United States of America, Kenya, several other republics of Africa, Italy, Germany, Isle of Man etc. to participate in Commonwealth and other similar events.
+During his tenure as cabinet minister for law, he started lok adalat sittings in Madhya Pradesh & thereafter received personal appreciations from Prafullachandra Natwarlal Bhagwati for the same.
+He was widely travelled, having visited the Soviet Union, England, Japan, United States of America, Kenya, several other republics of Africa, Italy, Germany, Isle of Man etc. to participate in Commonwealth and other similar events.
 He remained a name for his region because of his political ideologies and principles not only during the Indian independence movement but even after that for more than half of a century until 2003.